 What is the process for setting up a job in an ATS?

-Elements of an ATS-Friendly Resume
+Tips for Creating an ATS-Friendly Resume

 Keep Your Font Simple (use Times New Roman or Ariel)